-- (d) Any relevant internal property boundaries that relate to risks and mitigation actions described in this plan; and - (e) The location of continually flowing rivers, streams, and drains and permanent lakes, ponds and wetlands; and - (f) The location of riparian vegetation and fences adjacent to water bodies; and - (g) The location of critical source areas for contaminants, as identified in 2 (c) above. - 4.
-A description of the actions that will be undertaken in response to the risks identified in the risk assessment in 2 above (having regard to their relative priority) as well as where the mandatory time-bound actions will be undertaken, and when and to what standard they will be completed. - 5.
-A description of the following: - (a) Actions, timeframes and other measures to ensure that the diffuse discharge of nitrogen from the property or enterprise, as measured by the five-year rolling average annual nitrogen loss as determined by the use of the current version of OVERSEER®, does not increase beyond the property or enterprise's Nitrogen Reference Point, unless other suitable mitigations are specified; or - (b) Where the Nitrogen Reference Point exceeds the 75th percentile nitrogen leaching value, actions, timeframes and other measures to ensure the diffuse discharge of nitrogen is reduced so that it does not exceed the 75th percentile nitrogen leaching value by 1 July 2026, except in the case of Rule 3.11.5.5.
+- (f) A description of freshwater irrigation management including how contaminant loss arising from the irrigation system to groundwater or surface water will be minimised. - 3.
+A spatial risk map(s) at a scale that clearly shows: - (a) The boundaries of the property; and - (b) The locations of the main land uses that occur on the property; and - (c) A Map of the Land Use Capability (LUC) classifications within the farm and the areas within each LUC. - (d) The locations of existing and future mitigation actions to manage contaminant diffuse discharges; and - (e) Any relevant internal property boundaries that relate to risks and mitigation actions described in this plan; and - (f) The location of continually flowing rivers, streams, and drains and permanent lakes, ponds and wetlands; and - (g) The location of riparian vegetation and fences adjacent to water bodies; and - (h) The location of critical source areas for contaminants, as identified in 2 (c) above. - 4.
+The plan shall contain a schedule of actions that will be undertaken A description of the actions that will be undertaken in response to the risks identified in the risk assessment in 2 above, and which: - (a) Reduce discharges of contaminant[s] from the property, enterprise, or scheme, in accordance with Table 3.11-1 where the Freshwater Objectives, and targets in the subcatchment are not met; and - (b) Where the reduction in discharges of contaminant[s] is proportionate to the water quality improvements required in the sub- catchment as set out in Table 3.11-1 and proportionate to the discharge level of the activity; or - (c) Protect water quality where freshwater objectives and limits in accordance with Table 3.11-1 are achieved. - 4a.
+The schedule of actions shall haveing regard to their relative priority) as well as where the mandatory time-bound actions will be undertaken, and when and to what standard they will be completed. - 5.
+A description of the following: - (a) Where the activity is undertaken in accordance with Rule 3.11.5.3 or Rule 3.11.5.4 Actions, timeframes and other measures to ensure that the diffuse discharge of nitrogen from the property, or enterprise, or scheme as measured by the five-year rolling average annual nitrogen loss as determined by the use of the current version of OVERSEER®, does not increase beyond the property, or enterprise's, or scheme's Nitrogen Reference Point unless other suitable mitigations are specified; or - (a1) Where the activity is undertaken in accordance with Rule 3.11.5.2A and requires a Nitrogen Risk Scorecard, the actions, timeframes and other measures to ensure that the property' s, or Enterprise's Nitrogen Risk Assessment Scorecard Grade does not exceed orange and is improved overtime; - (b) Where the [Nitrogen Leaching] exceeds the [Xth] 75th percentile nitrogen leaching rate value, actions, timeframes and other measures to ensure the diffuse discharge of nitrogen is reduced so that it does not exceed the [Xth]h 75th percentile nitrogen leaching value by 1 July 2026, except in the case of Rule 3.11.5.5.